comby-tools/comby.dev/website/docs/rewrite-properties.md

 ## Resolving clashes with property names

-Let's say you you want to literally insert the text `.length` after a hole.
+Let's say you want to literally insert the text `.length` after a hole.
 We can't use `:[hole].length` because that reserved syntax will substitute the _length of the match_, and not insert the text `.length`.
 To resolve a clash like this, simply use `:[hole].value` instead of `:[hole]` to substitute the value of